 Application form for a full work permit and any other documents required by local labor authorities.

-The time frame for processing a work permits [radne dozvole] varies from country to country, ranging from a few weeks to a few months.
+The time frame for processing a permits varies from country to country, ranging from a few weeks to a few months.
 HR departments need to be aware of this timeline to avoid hiring delays.
 Many countries also require a foreign worker to obtain a work permit and apply for a visa, which may extend the overall waiting period.

 1-3 months